ironhack-labs/data-labs/module-1/lab-bag-of-words/README.md

 | student | 0 | 0 | 1 |

 The term-frequency array of each document in BoW can be considered a high-dimensional vector.
 Data scientists use these vectors to represent the content of the documents.
-For instance, DOC 1 is represented with `[0, 0, 0, 1, 0, 1, 1, 0, 0]`, DOC 2 is represented with `[0, 0, 0, 0, 1, 1, 0, 1, 0]`, and DOC 3 is represented with `[1, 1, 1, 0, 1, 1, 0, 0, 1]`.
-Two documents are considered identical if their vector representations have close [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
+For instance, DOC 1 is represented with `[0, 0, 0, 1, 0, 1, 1, 0, 0]`, DOC 2 is represented with `[0, 0, 0, 0, 1, 1, 0, 1, 0]`, and DOC 3 is represented with `[1, 1, 1, 0, 1, 1, 0, 0, 1]`. **Two documents are considered identical if their vector representations have close [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).**

 In real practice there are many additional techniques to improve the text mining accuracy such as using [stop words](https://en.wikipedia.org/wiki/Stop_words) (i.e. neglecting common words such as `a`, `I`, `to` that don't contribute much meaning), synonym list (e.g. consider `New York City` the same as `NYC` and `Big Apple`), and HTML tag removal if the data sources are webpages.

-## Goals

-In this exercise, you will practice creating a BoW using Python.
-Don't worry, you don't need to create BoW manually in real text mining projects because there are Python packages already made for that purpose (e.g. `Scikit-Learn` which you will learn in Module 3).
-But let's practice this manually today in order for you to master string manipulation, list comprehensions, functional programming, and other Python skills covered so far in this course.
+In Module 3 you will learn how to use those advanced techniques for [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing), a component of text mining.

+In real text mining projects data analysts use packages such as Scikit-Learn and NLTK, which you will learn in Module 3, to extract BoW from texts.
+In this exercise, however, we would like you to create BoW manually with Python.
+This is because by manually creating BoW you can better understand the concept and also practice the Python skills you have learned so far.

 ### Getting Started